KeithIMyers/chromiumos-docs/fuzzing.md

         IUSE="asan fuzzer"
         ```

-        See [this ebuild] for a good example.
+        See the [puffin ebuild] for a good example.

     2. Update the ebuild file to build the new binary when the fuzzer
         use-flag is being used: